Crossword: Grid design, clues, and conventions

 French-language crosswords are smaller than English-language ones, and not necessarily square: there are usually 8–13 rows and columns, totaling 81–130 squares.
 They need not be symmetric and two-letter words are allowed, unlike in most English-language puzzles.
 Compilers strive to minimize use of shaded squares.
 A black-square usage of 10% is typical; Georges Perec compiled many 9×9 grids for Le Point with four or even three black squares.
-Rather than numbering the individual clues, the rows and columns are numbref>"Storia delle parole crociate e del cruciverba"ered as on a chessboard.
+Rather than numbering the individual clues, the rows and columns are numbered as on a chessboard.
 All clues for a given row or column are listed, against its number, as separate sentences.

 In Italy, crosswords are usually oblong and larger than French ones, 13×21 being a common size.
 As in France, they usually are not symmetrical; two-letter words are allowed; and the number of shaded squares is minimized.
 Nouns (including surnames) and the infinitive or past participle of verbs are allowed, as are abbreviations; in larger crosswords, it is customary to put at the center of the grid phrases made of two to four words, or forenames and surnames.
 A variant of Italian crosswords does not use shaded squares: words are delimited by thickening the grid.
 Another variant starts with a blank grid: the solver must insert both the answers and the shaded squares, and across and down clues are either ordered by row and column or not ordered at all.

 Modern Hebrew is normally written with only the consonants; vowels are either understood, or entered as diacritical marks.
 This can lead to ambiguities in the entry of some words, and compilers generally specify that answers are to be entered in ktiv male (with some vowels) or ktiv haser (without vowels).
 Further, since Hebrew is written from right to left, but Roman numerals are used and written from left to right, there can be an ambiguity in the description of lengths of entries, particularly for multi-word phrases.
 Different compilers and publications use differing conventions for both of these issues.